ptdecker/cbasics/README.md

 * 2-07 - invert.c:             Implements invert() which inverts the bits starting at a position
 * 2-08 - rightrot.c:           Implements rightrot() which returns the value of a rotated integer
 * 2-09 - fastbitcount.c:       Implements a faster bitcount() using a two's complement property
-* 2-10 - lower.c:              Implements a lower() using a trinary conditional
+* 2-10 - tolower.c:            Implements a lower() using a trinary conditional

 ### Chapter 3 - "Control Flow"